jmcook1186/carbon-intensity-plugin/README.md

 The `timestamp` field in the input data is used as a query parameter to the `intensity` endpoint documented [here](https://carbon-intensity.github.io/api-definitions/#get-intensity-factors).

-Currently, an API request is made for every timestep in the input array.
-However, since the API has a maximum temporal resolution of 30 minutes, a future upgrade will add some logic to only make a new API request if 30 minutes have elapsed since the previous request.
+The API has a maximum temporal resolution of 30 minutes, therefore we only make a new API request if 30 minutes have elapsed since the previous request.

 ## Environment